 How to Travel Around Thailand by: Boat

 There are various types of boat in Thailand and if you’re here visiting for a while you will probably get on a few of them.
 There are the noisy, wooden, long tail boats which are often use for island hopping day trips as well as slightly more expensive speed boats (which in my opinion are not always comfier!).
 For travel from the mainland to the islands there are a range of ferries, car ferries and even small flat boats mainly holding motorcycles.
 The Lomprayah service is usually the fastest for getting to the islands in the Gulf of Thailand (Koh Tao, Koh Phangan and Koh Samui).
 Most ferries take a couple of hours and cost anywhere between 300-500 baht.
-Book your buses through this website for great discounts…
+Book your buses and ferries together for a smoother experience, through this website for great discounts…